elotroalex/chiens/_texts/translation.md

 - cut in fresh butter
 - carved in achiote
 - carved, what joy, in full whiteness
-- and we will not recognize them there, poets or antichrists,
+- and we will not recognize them there, poets or Antichrists,
 - famous executioners
 - the blackest night is coming
 - courage.